zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==

+= 3.3.0 =
+* Remove reference to EDD updater class
+* Add function to build post type row in access options when add new post type button is clicked
+* Removing EDD Updater references

 = 3.2.1 =
 * Fix: Don't show deleted levels on frontend